javers/javers.github.io/documentation/configuration/index.md

 is a simple (scalar) value holder.

 **Comparing strategy** for a Value state is based on the `equals()` method.
-So it's highly important to implement it properly by comparing the underlying state.
+So it’s highly important to implement it properly by comparing the underlying state.

 **For example** Values are: BigDecimal, LocalDate.

-For Values it's advisable to customize the JSON serialization by implementing *Type Adapters* (see [custom json serialization](#custom-json-serialization)).
+For Values it’s advisable to customize the JSON serialization by implementing *Type Adapters* (see [custom json serialization](#custom-json-serialization)).

 <h2 id="mapping-configuration">Mapping configuration</h2>